Journey Into The Past

 Another date in mind?We can build a tour especially for your group, please enquire for dates available.

-We depart from Christchurch for the drive south, via the inland route through to Lake Tekapo and on to Twizel where we stop for lunch and then have a relaxing ride to ensure that our bikes are the correct fit.
+We depart from Christchurch for the drive south at approximately 8:30 to 9am travelling via the inland route through to Lake Tekapo and on to Twizel where we stop for lunch.

 We then board the bus to drive through the Mackenzie Country, cross the Lindis Pass, then descend down past Cromwell and travel alongside the scenic river gorge to Clyde.